Healthy carbonated drinks: The science behind the switch for men

 Gut microbiome modulation

 Many healthy carbonated drinks, particularly “prebiotic sodas,” rely on plant fibers like chicory root inulin or cassava root.
 Prebiotics are non-digestible fibers that serve as food for beneficial bacteria in the colon, such as Bifidobacteria.
 When these bacteria ferment prebiotic fiber, they produce short-chain fatty acids (SCFAs) like butyrate.[2]
-Butyrate strengthens the intestinal barrier, preventing endotoxins from leaking into the bloodstream and triggering systemic inflammation—a process often referred to as “leaky gut.”
+A 2018 review in Current Developments in Nutrition noted that prebiotic fibers can support SCFA production and are associated with beneficial downstream effects on gut function and inflammation markers in various contexts.[2]
+In clinical terms, this is often discussed as supporting intestinal barrier function and, in some conditions, reducing intestinal permeability.
+Evidence varies by condition and individual.

-For men, reducing systemic inflammation is crucial for preserving testosterone levels and cardiovascular health.
+For men, reducing systemic inflammation supports cardiovascular health and metabolic performance.
 However, the fermentation process creates gas, which can lead to significant bloating in men not accustomed to high fiber intake.

 Glycemic control and insulin sensitivity